Theophile-Kango/members_only/README.md

 # Members only

 > The project is about building an exclusive clubhouse where members can write embarrassing posts about non-members.
-Inside the clubhouse, members can see who the author of a post but non-members see the author of the post.
+Inside the clubhouse, members can see the author of a post but non-members can't see.

 ## Members-only